Questions and Answers

 10) Will there be a “Liability Waiver” for people to sign?

 - Yes, each person (or family) that enters the pool will be required to sign a liability waiver.
 The liability waiver will include; the Members name, address, phone number, and it will include a space for anyone else coming in with that member.
 If you don’t sign and fill out the waiver, including all the names of the people with you, you cannot enter the pool area.
 The waiver you sign covers all those people in your family who are with you and you take full responsibility for any risk associated with anyone entering the pool area with you.
 This is common practice with what many other Cities, Municipalities, businesses, HOA’s, including what water parks are doing.

 11) What are some of the new restrictions and changes you are doing?

-- Some, not all new restrictions include; a first-come first-serve type entry system, anyone entering the pool area will have to practice social distancing, bring and wear facial coverings, follow proper prevention hygiene, such as washing hands frequently with soap and water and using hand sanitizer.
+- Some, not all new restrictions include; a first-come first-serve type entry system, anyone entering the pool area will have to practice social distancing, bring and wear facial coverings and wear when not in the water, follow proper prevention hygiene, such as washing hands frequently with soap and water and using hand sanitizer.

 12) How many people can come into the pool area per family, and can I bring in guests?

 - At this time we are only allowing Members and their families.
 We are not allowing any guests.

 13) How many people can use the pools at one time?

 - Approximately 50 people at one time can come into the pool area based on Maricopa County Assessor’s Office calculations of our individual pool areas, and CDC guidelines, that we have to follow.